Brings

-Brings (/de/, /ksh/) are a band from Germany which perform most songs in the local dialect of Cologne, Kölsch.
+Brings (/de/, /ksh/) are a band from Germany who perform most songs in the local dialect of Cologne, Kölsch.
 Founded in 1990, they established themselves playing rock music; their lyrics are performed in Kölsch and, since 1995, also in standard German.
 After the successful single Superjeilezick (2001) they specialized in Cologne party hits.

 History

 Although the name resembles the German language equivalent of the imperative "bring it!", Brings is just the family name of three of the founders of the band, one of whom is also the band manager and father of two of the currently active members, Rolly Brings.

 Brings was formed in 1990 by the brothers Peter and Stephan Brings, Harry Alfter and Matthias Gottschalk.
 Today, the formation consists of Peter Brings (vocals, guitar), Stephan Brings (bass, vocals), Kai Engel (keyboard, vocals), son of Tommy Engel, Harry Alfter (guitar, vocals) and Christian Blüm (drums).